bildschirmtext/rpi-dbt03/README.md

 # rpi-dbt03
 Hardware, Software and Firmware for a Raspberry Pi to DBT-03 adapter

+There is now a possibility to directly patch a Bookworm Raspbian image.

+Run `./patch_image.sh <imagename>` as root.
+It only works on uncompressed images.
+You can then `dd` that image onto your SD-card or use the Raspberry Pi Imager.
+The later also allows you to set settings.
+The image will reboot multiple times.

+## Old way of installing it

 On the Raspberry PI check out this repository.

 Install the packages in install-packages.sh (run it as root).